ledger-rs/ledger-rs-lib/README.md

-# ledger-rs-prototype
+# ledger-rs-lib
+Ledger-cli functionality implemented in Rust library

-Brand new attempt at Ledger from blank slate
+Brand new attempt at Ledger from blank slate.

-Work In Progress
+[Work In Progress!]

 # Background

-After a few attempts at rewriting (pieces of) Ledger, some conclusions were made:
+A few attempts at rewriting (pieces of) Ledger resulted in the following conclusions:

 1. Whole package.
-While trying to create a separate parser, it became clear that there is no need to separate the parser from the rest of the application.
-The parser will be available for use independently, however.
+While trying to create a parser, it became clear that there is no need to separate the parser from the rest of the application (model, reports).
+They can coexist in the same crate.
+The parser can be used independently, however.
 The model and the reports are easier to include in the same crate from the beginning.

 2. Clean Rust.